debojyoti/rethink-crud/README.md

 // Initiate the wrapper
 // and pass the database name currently you want to work with
-// So it will be selected by default for futire operations
+// So it will be selected by default for future operations
 // It will return the database reference const db = new rethinkDb("my-db");